Couples Counselling in Nanaimo

 Couples often seek counselling when:

-- conflicts escalate quickly or go unresolved
+- conflicts escalate quickly and go unresolved

-- emotional connection feels thin, strained, or distant
+- emotional connection is strained or distant

 - trust has been shaken, or a rupture needs repair